 - Employee turnover during the early stages of employment has been a persistent and significant issue, accounting for nearly 40% of the overall turnover.

-- Retention problems are particularly severe among wage workers, as only 29% of them indicate that they will remain with their current employer for the following year.
+- Retention challenges are particularly pronounced among hourly workers, with only 29% saying they are likely to stay with their current employer over the next year.

 Career Development and Internal Mobility Statistics